Global Warming Basics for the Bay Area

 - Coastal cliffs and beaches are retreating due to storms and rising seas.
 This retreat could be more than 100 feet by 2100 (highly uncertain).

 - Bay Area wetlands, such as tidal marshes, are likely to keep up with sea level until about 2050.
-After that, their survival will depend on abundant sediments or room to move inland3.
+After that, their survival will depend on abundant sediments or room to move inland.
 But human development, especially dams, has greatly reduced replenishment of mud and sand.
 Because most of the Bay is ringed by development, marshes are unlikely to move inland.
 Wetland and marsh wildlife may have nowhere to go.

 - Slow climate change by reducing emissions of greenhouse gases: We can do this in many ways: Generate energy with sun, wind, tides, or other methods that produce little or no greenhouse gases.
 Use transportation that emits less greenhouse gas.
 Build cities more compactly.
 Improve energy efficiency of buildings, industry, and farming.
 Reduce various kinds of waste.
 Increase carbon storage (sequestration).
 Many on-line carbon calculators will help you calculate your own global-warming footprint and how to reduce it.
 But significant effects require collective political action.